brennont-12/Task-Managment-Service/README.md

 - **Task Querying**: View all tasks, filter tasks by status or priority, and delete all tasks.
 - **Task Updating**: Update task details or delete individual tasks.
 - **Dashboard**: View task statistics, including total tasks, status distribution, and priority distribution.
-- **Microservices Architecture**: Each service (creation, query, update, dashboard) runs independently and communicates via REST APIs.
+- **Microservices Architecture**: Each service (creation, query, update, dashboard) runs independently and communicates via APIs.
 - **Redis Integration**: Tasks are stored in Redis for fast and efficient data access.
 - **Dockerized Deployment**: All services are containerized using Docker for easy deployment and scalability.